mrflip/big_data_for_chimps-code/README.md

 #### Hue Web console.

 The friendly Hue console will be available at http://DOCKER_IP:9001/ in your browser (substitute the ip address of your docker).
 The login and password are 'chimpy' and 'chimpy'.
-(Ignore any whining it does about Oozie or Pig not working -- those are just front-end components we haven't installed)
+Ignore any whining it does about Oozie or Pig not working -- those are just front-end components we haven't installed.

 * Visit the File Browser and drill down to http://$DOCKER_IP:9001/filebrowser/#/data/gold  You'll see all the different datasets we'll use.
 There's lots of fun stuff in there -- finishing the book will leave you ready to design your own investigations, and so we've provided lots of territory to explore.
 * Visit the Job Browser.
 Nothing going on yet, of course, but you'll be back here in a moment.